dfeltrin/llm-council-openai/README.md

-# This repository is a fork of https://github.com/karpathy/llm-council, migrated to work with the OpenAI API and updated to accept an OpenAI API key for authentication.
+# This repository is a fork of https://github.com/karpathy/llm-council, migrated to work with the OpenAI API

 # LLM Council